al1brn/geonodes/docs/demo_1.md

 ### Geonodes types

 In this example, the variables are initialized in the script.
 They are pure Python variables.
-To change them, one need to modify the script and to rerun it.
+To change them, one needs to modify the script and to rerun it.

 When creating a tree, we often need to change settings to see the effect on the geometry.
 This can be achieved by initializing a **geonodes** type rather that a python type.